golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-backup.md

 ---
-Description: Ensuring the safety of your Golem funds.
+description: Ensuring the safety of your Golem funds.
+title: Provider wallet backup
 ---

 # Backing up your Golem wallet